I am the proud father of two grown sons, Tom and Scott, and own a rambunctious lab/poodle cross, called Baloo.

 My position regarding water conservation and protection would be consistent with the views above.
 First, focus should be placed on the most problematic areas.
 Water conservation education and alternative systems should be explored, preferably with the assistance of the Trust.
 The Trust could expand upon the initiative of island organizations in seeking "carrots" for conservation (rebates for collection systems, reduced permitting fees, etc) preferably prior to, but at minimum in conjunction with any "sticks", such as the passing of bylaws.
 And in the event bylaws are passed, they should be targeted to those areas that require it, and not applied broad-brush across the island.

-A third issue to which I have heard from islanders is the role that they will have in shaping the policies of the Island Trust, at least as how they apply to the island.
+in shaping the policies of the Island Trust, at least as how they apply to the island.
 The Trust has various controversial initiatives, be they protecting riparian areas, Green Shores bylaw language to protect and remediate the impact of residential housing on the foreshore, ensuring food security, reducing carbon emissions, etc.

 I've heard from many residents and property owners that they would like input as to how these initiatives are applied to the unique community that is Saturna Island.
 For example, Saturna is dramatically different than Bowen Island or Salt Spring Island, having a much, much lower population, significantly different economies and radically different park-to-total-land ratio.
 One-size-fits-all application of policies is not appropriate, and will require a vigorous dialogue with islanders to ensure that unique amenities of Saturna Island are reflected in how Trust applies its initiatives on this precious island.